 - Erect deciduous perennial with spikes of purple flowers summer and autumn.

-- Grow in an moist, well-drained soil in full sun.
+- Grow in an light, moist, well-drained soil in full sun.
 Plants may rot over winter if grown in heavy soil.

 - Grows 45 cm high by 45 cm wide.